-There’s no doubt you have reasonable people working at the company, but it doesn’t mean they don’t need guidelines on how to behave in the workplace.
+There’s no doubt you have reasonable people working at the company, but it doesn’t mean they don’t need standard operating guidelines on how to behave in the workplace.

 Creating company policies is a way for you to set clear expectations for your employees and define what’s appropriate and what’s not.
 And since a lot of companies hire globally, failing to create standard communication norms to make up for cultural differences may result in confusion, conflicts and even lawsuits.